Host stack test framework

 It starts with running

-looks for a spec suite in the current directory and then compiles it to a .test binaryThe Ginkgo test framework runs each function that was registered manually using
+make test.
+Optional arguments are VERBOSE, PERSIST (topology configuration isn't cleaned up after test run), TEST=<test-name> to run a specific test and PARALLEL=[n-cpus].make list-tests(ormake help) shows all tests.
+The current list of tests is at the bottom of this document.Ginkgolooks for a spec suite in the current directory and then compiles it to a .test binaryThe Ginkgo test framework runs each function that was registered manually using

-.
+registerMySuiteTest(s *MySuite).
 Each of these functions correspond to a suiteGinkgo's

-function is the entry point and does the following:
+RunSpecs(t, "Suite description")function is the entry point and does the following:

 Ginkgo compiles the spec, builds a spec tree

-container nodes in suite_*_test.go files are run (in series by default, or in parallel with the argument PARALLEL=[n-cpus])Suite is initialized.
+Describecontainer nodes in suite_*_test.go files are run (in series by default, or in parallel with the argument PARALLEL=[n-cpus])Suite is initialized.
 The topology is loaded and configured in this step

 Registered tests are run in generated

-subject nodesExecute tear-down functions, which currently consists of stopping running containers and clean-up of test topology
+Itsubject nodesExecute tear-down functions, which currently consists of stopping running containers and clean-up of test topology

 Adding a test case